 After they had lived in Canada more than a year, they visited Sabra's mother for the last time.
 Sabra soon saw that her mother was failing fast, and that she was depressed in her mind.
 She spoke freely to Sabra of her trouble; said that her home was not in the right family, or where it should have been.
 It was true, she had the privilege of staying with Jason, or Samuel, whenever she chose, yet it was not her home.
-One subject weighed heavily upon her mind; she had felt it her duty to unite with the church where she always attended worship when her husband was living.
+One subject weighed heavily upon her mind; she had felt it her duty to be baptised by immersion, and to unite with the church where she had always attended worship, when her husband was living.
 Fred had persuaded her to go with him; he told her that there was no use in harnessing a horse for her, when she could hear just as good preaching; that her minister did not visit her.
-She yielded to his request in this case, as she had in all others.
-She said if she could enjoy the privilege of conversing with Mrs. Heulet, as she formerly had, it would be a great comfort, but they were watched narrowly; if Mrs. Heulet came there to see her, Marina would always be present, and so glad to see her; if she went to see Mrs. Heulet, Marina would go, too, saying, that it was not prudent for her to be left alone.
-She told Sabra that she was afraid she would be deprived of her reason, by being disappointed in everything; but one thing remained sure; she had provided for Jason, and for her, in her will, and she hoped that they would attend to it, after her death.
+She yielded to his request, in this case, as she had in all She said if she could enjoy the privilege others. of conversing with Mrs. Heulet, as she formerly had, it would be a great comfort; but they were watched narrowly; if Mrs. Heulet came there to see her, Marina would always be present-and so glad to see her; if she went to see Mrs. Heulet, Marina would go, too, saying, that it was not prudent for her to be left alone.
+She told Sabra that she was afraid she should be deprived of her reason, by being disappointed in every thing; but one thing remained sure; she had provided for Jason, and for her, and she hoped that they would attend to it, after her death.
 Sabra begged her not to have any trouble on her account; she could take care of herself; she encouraged her to hope for future happiness beyond this vale of tears.

-When they returned, Jason's eldest danghter, Hatty, went home with them.
+When they returned, Jason's eldest daughter, Hatty, went home with them.
 She was much attached to Sabra, and a mutual friendship always existed between them.
-No person surmised that Sabra was not her own dear aunt.
+No person surmised that Sabra was not her own dear Aunt.
 When Sabra's second daughter was born, many exclaimed: "How much she looks like Hatty!" and she was named after her, immediately.
-Hatty was a dear, good girl; she loved her grandma, and many a long talk would Sabra and Hatty have about her, expressing to each other the fears they had that she would become insane by disappointment.
-Hatty remained nearly a year, and then returned home, leaving her aunt to mourn her absence.
+Hatty was a dear good girl; she loved her grandma, and many a long talk would Sabra and Hatty have about her.
+She remained nearly a year, and then returned, leaving her Aunt to mourn her absence.